mbianchidev/klab-cli/README.md

 ## Other means of installation

-1. Download the kubelab-cli binary for your operating system from the official GitHub repository, then place the repo in a directory you like, use it via python execution or add it to your PATH.
+A. Download the kubelab-cli binary for your operating system from the official GitHub repository, then place the repo in a directory you like, use it via python execution or add it to your PATH.

-2. Install it via pip:
+B. Install it via pip:

 ```bash
 pip install kubelab-cli